rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 sealed interface DomainError
 ```

 Let's analyze the above code briefly since the function's signature tells us a lot of helpful information.
-First, we have a `suspend` function, which tells us that the function will perform some effectful operation.
-It will likely persist the newly created portfolio in some databases.
+We can start from the name.
+The function create a portfolio.
+Probably, it would persist it in some database.
+If so, we should have used the `suspend` modifier for the function.
+However, having a suspended function would have added a lot of complexity not related to Arrow to our code.
+So, we will not use suspended function.
 Once the new portfolio is created, the function returns its identifier, representing the happy path.
-Finally, the function can raise a `DomainError` in case of failure since it's declared in the context of `Raise<DomainError>` (again, check out the article [Functional Error Handling in Kotlin, Part 3: The Raise DSL](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-3/) for further details).
+Finally, the function can raise a `DomainError` in case of failure since it's declared using the type `Raise<DomainError>` as receiver.

+In this article we'll have a different approach than the one in the article [Functional Error Handling in Kotlin, Part 3: The Raise DSL](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-3/.
+In fact, context receivers where deprecated in the meantime  and they are eligible to be deleted in future versions in favor of [context parameters](https://github.com/Kotlin/KEEP/issues/367).
+So, for now, it's better using simple receivers and waiting for context parameters to be released in the near future.

 We can start implementing the use case now that we have set up.
 Since we are diligent and well-behaved developers, **we want to write tests before implementing the use case**, following the Test-Driven Development (TDD) approach.